celest-dev/celest/packages/native/storage/README.md

 Sync and async APIs are provided for all storage operations, where asynchronous APIs use an `Isolate` to perform the operation in a background thread.

-> See [Web support](#Web) below for more info on how this package behaves in a browser environment.
+> See [Web support](#web) below for more info on how this package behaves in a browser environment.

 ## Storage Types

 All implementations conform to the `NativeStorage` interface, which provides a simple API for reading and writing key-value pairs.
-There are three variations of `NativeStorage`: `NativeLocalStorage`, `NativeSecureStorage`, and `IsolatedNativeStorage`.
+There are two variations of `NativeStorage`: `NativeLocalStorage`, and `NativeSecureStorage`.
 By default, a `NativeLocalStorage` instance is returned.

+A third variation, `IsolatedNativeStorage`, provides an asynchronous API and, thus, does not conform to the `NativeStorage` interface.
+See [Isolated Storage](#isolated-storage) for more information.

 ### Local Storage

-Using a `NativeLocalStorage` instance, you can read/write values to your application's local data storage which are isolated to your application and persisted across app restarts.
+Using a `NativeLocalStorage` instance, you can read/write values to your application's local data storage which are sandboxed to your application and persisted across app restarts.

 ```dart